Pattern Panhandle Wind - Competitive Grant Program

 Funding uses: Project / Program, Education / Outreach

 Location of project: Carson County, Texas

-Location of residency: Preferred: Carson County, Texas Other eligible locations: Counties in Texas: Armstrong County, Briscoe County, Castro County, Childress County, Collingsworth County, Dallam County, Deaf Smith County, Donley County, Gray County, Hall County, Hansford County, Hartley County, Hemphill County, Hutchinson County, Lipscomb County, Moore County, Ochiltree County, Oldham County, Parmer County, Potter County, Randall County, Roberts County, Sherman County, Swisher County, Wheeler County Show allView website Save Need help writing this grant?
+Location of residency: Preferred: Carson County, Texas Other eligible locations: Counties in Texas: Armstrong County, Briscoe County, Castro County, Childress County, Collingsworth County, Dallam County, Deaf Smith County, Donley County, Gray County, Hall County, Hansford County, Hartley County, Hemphill County, Hutchinson County, Lipscomb County, Moore County, Ochiltree County, Oldham County, Parmer County, Potter County, Randall County, Roberts County, Sherman County, Swisher County, Wheeler County Show allView website Save

 About this funder: